roman-milk/roman-milk.github.io/wifes-journey.md

  THE END

  I plan writing one more chapter about Susan's submissive adventure and hopefully readers are excited by her sexual journey.
-Report_Story #1